An overview of the OpenID Connect hybrid flow as well as of the authorization and token endpoint requests.

 ParameterValueMandatoryDescription

-scopeSpace separated string of scopesno*List the scopes the client is requesting access to. *Mandatory if ID token is requested in the response_type.
+scopeSpace-separated string of scopesyes*List the scopes the client is requesting access to. *Mandatory if ID token is requested in the response_type.

-redirect_uriThe client callback URLyesThe redirect_uri the client wants (4) to redirect to.
+redirect_uriThe client callback URLyesThe URI that the client wants the authorization response in step (4) to redirect to.

-noncea random valueno*A value that is used to mitigate replay attacks. *Mandatory if ID token is requested in the response_type.
+nonceA random valueyes*A value that is used to mitigate replay attacks. *Mandatory if ID token is requested in the response_type.

-code_challengeA high entropy random challengeno*A challenge generated by the client, if sent, the code_verifier must be sent on the token call. *Required when client must do PKCE (RFC7636).
+code_challengeA high entropy random challengeyes*A challenge generated by the client, if sent, the code_verifier must be sent on the token call. *Part of PKCE (RFC 7636), recommended.

 Response

-A redirect back to the redirect_uri.
-Response parameters are provided on the fragment part of the URL.
+The authorization server creates a redirect back to the redirect_uri.
+It provides the response parameters on the fragment part of the URL.
 This means that only the browser can access the values of the response.
 The client server will not receive these values.

 ParameterValueMandatoryDescription